 Clean Energy

 Georgia Tech’s campus requires large amounts of energy to power its buildings and support research and education initiatives.
-The Institute works to reduce energy demand through conservation and efficiency measures and increase clean energy supply through onsite renewables and clean energy purchasing.
+The Institute works to reduce energy demand through conservation and efficiency measures.

 Georgia Tech's Approach to Energy